City Rail Link City Rail Link

 This 3.45km underground rail link will unlock our public transport network and transform how we travel around our city.
 When the CRL opens, Aucklanders will have new, world-class stations and a modern rail service that will benefit the entire transport network for decades to come.

-With the opening of the CRL, Britomart Station will no longer be a dead-end stop.
-Instead, it will become a two-way through station.
-This will double the capacity of the entire rail network, allowing it to carry up to 54,000 passengers an hour at peak times.
+With the opening of the CRL, Waitematā Station (Britomart) will become a two-way, through station, which will almost double the number of trains coming into the city, allowing the network to carry up to 27,000 passengers per hour at peak times.

 Disruptions during construction